Doublevil/scbspeedrun/levels/LCD/LCDTransition.md

   ![gif](https://github.com/Doublevil/scbspeedrun/blob/main/media/levels/LCD/LCDTransition_Strat.webp)

   **Notes**
   - You can quit out when the screen is black after falling down.
 The game is actually loading stuff during this transition though, and loading will prevent you to pause.
-So the pause timing may vary.
+So the pause timing depends on your machine.
 </details>